 As Busse (2012) notes, the question of whether frames relate to conceptual structures of an individual or a group, has been mostly left undiscussed.
 I argue that frames as they are defined in FrameNet are generalised abstract schemata of concepts shared by a collective.
-The definitions in FrameNet describe frames in a way in which they can be understood by most, if not all, members of the respec-
+The definitions in FrameNet describe frames in a way in which they can be understood by most, if not all, members of the respective (sub)culture.
+This, however, does not exclude the fact that each frame will receive a very individual "instantiation" in a speaker's mind.

-Let us imagine a Being\at\war-frame and a situation in which two parties are at war: The roles and relations described in a FrameNet lexicon will be recognizable by both parties, that there is a War\cause, that there are Warriors and Fight\events, as well as Civilians involved/affected.
-Also, there will probably be a causer of the war, potentially called the Attacker.
-However, members from the different sides of the party will not necessarily agree on whom or what to map onto which role, especially with respect to the Attacker role.
+Let us imagine a BEING_AT_WAR-frame and a situation in which two parties are at war: The roles and relations described in a FrameNet lexicon will be recognizable by both parties, that there is a WAR_CAUSE, that there are WARRIORS and FIGHT_EVENTS, as well as CIVILIANS involved/affected.
+Also, there will probably be a causer of the war, potentially called the ATTACKER.
+However, members from the different sides of the party will not necessarily agree on whom or what to map onto which role, especially with respect to the ATTACKER role.